 If you think you have a problem with dry soil, check out my article on how to treat dry soil.

-How to Help Your Peppers to Grow Better After Germination
+How To Help Your Pepper Plants To Grow Better After Germination

-Even if your pepper seeds germinate well, you still need to take care of them properly so that you can get a bountiful harvest of peppers.
-Here are a few ways to do this.
+Even if your pepper seeds germinate, you still need to take care of them properly to get a bountiful harvest of peppers.
+Here are some ways to do this.

 Enrich Your Garden Soil

-However, make sure to get a soil test before you add anything to your soil.
+However, make sure to get a soil test before you add anything to your garden.
 You don’t want to end up with an excessive amount of any nutrients.

 Adjust Soil pH

-Pepper plants (and all other plants) will grow their best when the soil pH is within an ideal range.
-The ideal pH range varies by plant, but most will do well between 5.5 and 6.5 (slightly acidic).
+Pepper plants (and all other plants) will grow best when the soil pH is within an ideal range.
+The ideal pH range varies by plant, but most will do well between 6.0 and 6.8 (slightly acidic).

-By now, you should have a good idea of why your pepper seeds are not germinating, along with some ideas about how to solve the problem.
+Now you have a good idea of why your pepper seeds are not germinating.
+You also have some ideas about how to solve the problem.